DU-Teššup of Amurru: Early Life & Family

-DU–Teššup was the son of Aziru, of the 1350–1335 BC Amarna letters correspondence, and also the father of Aziru's successor, in Amurru (regional Syria).
+DU-Tessup was the son of Aziru of Amurru (1350-132x BC).
+He was the grandson of Abdi-Ashirta.
 DU-Teššup's name refers to the Hurrian god of sky and storm, Teshub.

-Aziru, and his father Abdi-Ashirta, were some of the major instigating forces (in the north) causing conflict with the Egyptian pharaoh, as cities ('city-states'), and regions were under constant threat and destruction in the northern, and western Canaan region (Lebanon, and southern Syria).
+Aziru and Abdi-Ashirta, were some of the major instigating forces (in the north) causing conflict with the Egyptian pharaoh, as cities ('city-states'), and regions were under constant threat and destruction in the northern, and western Canaan region (Lebanon, and southern Syria).